 Visiting markets and bazaars in Africa is a wonderful way to see local artisans at work while simultaneously getting an authentic insight into a country's culture and food.
 Markets and bazaars also provide fantastic photo opportunities.
 Practice your bargaining skills and discover the fun side of stocking up on souvenirs.
 By shopping in markets and stores around town you also help the local economy.
 Each experience is unique, whether you're browsing for tagine pots in Fes, checking out the latest high-life CDs in Accra, or getting sandals made at a Maasai cattle auction in Tanzania.Continue to 9 of 10 below.

 Culinary tours offer up a tasty combination of culture and history.
 In Africa, most tours center around Morocco and South Africa—two of the finest cuisines in the world.
 Most culinary tours involve shopping for ingredients at local markets, learning local recipes, and mastering techniques—and of course, a fair amount of wine tasting and dining in fine restaurants.
 Whatever country you choose to visit, make sure to try the local delicacies.
 From gemsbok steaks in Namibia to mopane worms in Botswana, some dishes are more weird than wonderful while others are downright delicious.

 10 of 10

 With thousands of ethnic groups in Africa—each celebrating their own rites of passage, religious festivals, and local harvests—there's generally music and food being shared on any given night of the week.
 But as a tourist and outsider, it's not always easy to gain access or to know about what's happening where.
-Luckily, there are several large festivals and cultural events that happen annually, where you can enjoy film, poetry, drama and music in an organized setting.
-If sports is more your thing, make sure to experience the atmosphere of a local soccer match.
+Luckily, there are several large festivals and cultural events that happen annually, where you can enjoy film, poetry, drama, and music in an organized setting.
+If sports are more your thing, make sure to experience the atmosphere of a local soccer match.